19 Years of Excellence 99% Hiring Rate

 </html>

-Q.5: Please describe following HTML5 elements:
+Q.5: Please describe the following HTML5 elements:

 • <header>